-Facilitate Trade
+← Collaborate to Facilitate Trade

-- Trade barriers such as export restrictions add uncertainty, cost, and delay to patient access. - This can be avoided by removing barriers on medical goods and improving efficiency of customs procedures.
+- Trade barriers such as export restrictions add uncertainty, cost, and delay to patient access. - This can be avoided by removing barriers on medical goods and improving efficiency of customs procedures. - Partnerships with third countries can reinforce supply chains and support diversification.

-Foster resilient supply chains